Open Letter to the Residents of Windsor

 Officials and Candidates for Office

-State Rep. Maryam Kahn, 5th dist., candidate for 2nd State Senatorial District
+State Rep. Maryam Khan, 5th District, candidate for 2nd State Senatorial District

 Windsor Mayor Nuchette Black-Burke